ShadowRZ/dotfiles/zsh/dot-zmodules/zsh-z/README.md

 <details>
     <summary>Here are the latest features and updates.</summary>

+- June 29, 2022
+    + Zsh-z is less likely to leave temporary files sitting around (props @mafredri).
+- June 27, 2022
+    + A bug was fixed which was preventing paths with spaces in them from being updated ([#61](https://github.com/agkozak/zsh-z/issues/61)).
+    + If writing to the temporary database file fails, the database will not be clobbered (props @mafredri).
 - December 19, 2021
     + ZSH-z will now display tildes for `HOME` during completion when `ZSHZ_TILDE=1` has been set.
 - November 11, 2021